graelo/gcode-language-server/docs/work/ARCHITECTURE.md

 ## High-level overview

 The `gcode-language-server` is a Rust process that implements the Language Server Protocol (LSP) over JSON-RPC on stdio.
-Editors (Neovim, VS Code, etc.) spawn the `gcodels` binary and communicate using the standard LSP messages.
+Editors (Neovim, VS Code, etc.) spawn the `gcode-ls` binary and communicate using the standard LSP messages.
 The server parses G-code files, consults a flavor database (built-in + user-provided TOML files), and provides LSP features: diagnostics, hover, completions, document symbols, and semantic tokens.

 ## Implementation Status